Venture Capital for All Investors

 (And this ticker: L-D-V-I-X.)

-Thomson Reuters solved for this lack of information by tapping into its vast research database of financial information it receives from VC-backed companies.
-It aggregates otherwise hard-to-find data from upwards of 9,000 VC-backed companies to calculate the overall valuations and sector breakdown of these private firms.
+This lack of information was solved by tapping into a vast research database of financial information from VC-backed companies.
+The London Stock Exchange Group (LSEG) aggregates this otherwise hard-to-find data from upwards of 9,000 VC-backed companies to calculate the overall valuations and sector breakdown of these private firms.
 Too bad there is no way to directly invest in the companies in this exclusive database – after all, they are private companies, and no one will invite you to the equity table.

 Here’s the ingenious solution.
-Thomson Reuters developed and launched the industry’s first-ever investable VC return tracking index by employing time-tested academic and empirical research to replicate the overall performance of the VC universe through a portfolio of publicly traded stocks.
+The industry’s first-ever investable VC return tracking index was developed by employing time-tested academic and empirical research to replicate the overall performance of the VC universe through a portfolio of publicly traded stocks.
 The key is holding stocks that correspond to the sector breakdowns mentioned earlier.
 If you want to geek out, read about the methodology.

-The Thomson Reuters Venture Capital Index (TRVCI) was launched in 2012 and has become one of the leading indicators of the performance of the broad U.S. venture capital industry.
+The FTSE Venture Capital Index (TRVCI) (formerly the Thomson Reuters Venture Capital Index) was launched in 2012 and has become one of the leading indicators of the performance of the broad U.S. venture capital industry.
 Not just the performance (or lack thereof) of one particular company, but rather the performance of the collective venture capital industry at large.

 Actually, investors can access Venture Capital exposure!